MGrin/transactions-graph-generator/README.md

 * `--batch-size` : While generating, data is written to disk by batches of given size.
 An element in a batch is a line in CSV file.
 Also, batch size controls frequency of logs.
 More batch size is more memory you need (will be used to store generated data) but should work faster (in theory, not in practice :))

 # Transformation scripts
-There is a couple of transformation scripts that transform generated data into something more usefull:
+There is a number of transformation scripts that transform generated data into something more usefull:

 * `output2csv.sh` - shuffles all transactions and concats them into one file.
 As a result you'll get 4 csv files with atms, clients, companies and transactions
 * `output2neo4j.sh` - generates folders and files needed for neo4j to import data.
 Also can start a neo4j docker image with already imported graph (`startNeo4j.sh` script)